Risk management

 The system has the following elements:

-- Ongoing identification of significant risks.
+- The ongoing identification of significant risks and threats.

-- Audit of the System.
+- The audit of the Comprehensive Risk Control and Management System.

-Agents involved in the System
+Participants involved in the System

-Company Board of Directors
+Board of Directors of the Company

 Find out more about the Board of DirectorsThe Company's Audit and Risk Supervision Committee (ARSC)

-Subholding companies are responsible for adopting the Foundations and the Guidelines approved by the Company’s Board of Directors and for specifying their application, approving, where appropriate, specific risk guidelines and limits.
+Country subholding companies are responsible for adopting the Foundations and the Guidelines approved by the Company’s Board of Directors and for specifying their application, approving, where appropriate, specific risk guidelines and limits.

 Learn more about Corporate StructureInternal Audit and Risk Division